 2002–2003 Adamson Lecturer Rajmohan Gandhi

-The 2002–2003 Adamson lecturer was the noted historian, biographer, and human rights activist Prof. Rajmohan Gandhi.
-He delivered a rousing talk before an overflow crowd of 400 Westminster and Salt Lake City community members on the timely topic of "Religion and Violence," often framing the debate about violence in terms borrowed from his grandfather, Mahatma Gandhi.
-The author of 6 books, Prof. Gandhi discussed what it meant for America now that its days of "seclusion and isolation are sadly, but absolutely, over."
+The noted historian, biographer, and human rights activist Professor Rajmohan Gandhi delivered a rousing talk before an overflow crowd of 400 Westminster and Salt Lake City community members on the timely topic of "Religion and Violence," often framing the debate about violence in terms borrowed from his grandfather, Mahatma Gandhi.
+The author of six books, Professor Gandhi discussed what it meant for America now that its days of "seclusion and isolation are sadly, but absolutely, over."

 2001–2002 Adamson Lecturer Ralph Peters

-The 2001–2002 Adamson lecturer was Mr. Ralph Peters, who held a special meeting with Honors students during his visit on campus and spoke on "Terrorism in Our Times: Myths and Realities."
-Peters, who left a career in the U. S. Army to write and who has authored 10 books, was called by Newsweek "one of the best military minds of his generation" He talked on the post-September 11 landscape and what America could expect from terrorists in the future.
+Mr. Ralph Peters, who held a special meeting with Honors students during his visit on campus, spoke on "Terrorism in Our Times: Myths and Realities."
+Peters, who left a career in the US Army to write and has authored 10 books, was called by Newsweek "one of the best military minds of his generation."
+He discussed the post-9/11 landscape and what America could expect from terrorists in the future.